Is Trello Worth It in 2026? Honest Review After Years of Use

 Boards, Lists, and Cards

-The core interface hasn't changed dramatically, and that's intentional.
-You've got a drag-and-drop Kanban board that anyone — genuinely anyone — can figure out in under 10 minutes.
-Cards can contain descriptions, attachments, labels, due dates, checklists, watchers, and threaded comments.
-For lightweight task tracking, it's still hard to beat on speed of setup.
+The core setup hasn't changed much, and there's a reason for that.
+The drag-and-drop Kanban board is genuinely intuitive — I mean, literally anyone picks it up in under 10 minutes.
+Cards can hold descriptions, attachments, labels, due dates, checklists, watchers, and comments threaded together.
+For lightweight task tracking, it's still hard to beat on speed.

 Multiple View Types

-Trello added views beyond Kanban a few years back, and they've improved since.
-You can now switch to Timeline (Gantt-style), Calendar, Table, Dashboard, and Map views — available on Premium and above.
-This addressed one of the biggest historical complaints: that Trello was a one-trick pony.
-It's not anymore, though honestly, Timeline view is still nowhere near as powerful as dedicated Gantt tools.
-Manage your expectations there.
+A few years back, Trello added views beyond just Kanban, and they've gotten better since.
+You can now switch between Timeline (Gantt-style), Calendar, Table, Dashboard, and Map views — though these live on Premium and above.
+This solved one of the biggest old complaints: that Trello was a one-trick pony.
+It's not anymore.
+That said, the Timeline view still doesn't hold a candle to dedicated Gantt tools.
+Keep expectations in check.

 Power-Ups (Integrations)